-Update: The holidays are right around the corner.
-That means it's time to start thinking about gifts for that tech-lover in your life.
-When mulling over the options out there, don't forget about the Sonos Playbase - a great audio solution for folks looking to step up their audio game in the new year.
-Why the Playbase?
-It not offers a funky pedestal for your screen and a significant boost to your TV's lackluster audio output, but it also hooks up to any other Sonos you have - or have yet to buy.
+Update: Need a last-minute Valentine's Day gift for your favorite audiophile?
+Don't miss out on the Sonos Playbase - a great audio solution for folks looking to step up their audio game.
+It not only offers a funky pedestal for your screen and a significant boost to your TV's lackluster audio output, but it also hooks up to any other Sonos you have - or have yet to buy.

 Three years after the company released its first ever soundbar, the Playbar, Sonos has created the Playbase, a unique form factor sound system that combines a stable pedestal for your TV with an audio cabinet.